psu13/mutable-hakyll/posts/late-summer-corn-soup.md

 This one is an intellectual companion to the food processor salsa from last time.
 The soup is based on a recipe for "Green Corn Soup" from the _Fields of Greens_ cookbook.
-This is a weird name for the recipe because it doesn't really come out green.
+This is a weird name for the dish because it doesn't really come out green.
 Especially if you use red peppers.
 But their way was very tedious and fussy so I have streamlined it here.

 One special thing you do need for this soup is a "food mill".
 A food mill is like a